$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Aspects of the LCSR determination of the form factors

-The aim of this section is to clarify the renormalisation of the composite operators entering the eom \eqref{eq:eom_op} with particular focus on the $m_b$ quark mass.
-We introduce the following shorthand notations for the operators
+The aim of this section is to clarify the renormalisation of the composite operators entering the \eom \eqref{eq:eom_op} with particular focus on the $m_b$ quark mass.
+The following shorthand notations for the operators